DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I refactored the Memory Game a little bit, and I watched a tutorial about HTML5 Canvas (it's gonna be useful for the next FEND project).
 Then, I went on with the SQL course.

 **Thoughts:** I delivered the Memory Game app but it didn't pass.
 I felt frustrated, but it didn't last.
 After a while I went through the review and I discovered how true and agreeable the reasons were.
 To put it simply: my code is not readable and consistent enough.
 In theory I know how to use objects and ECMA6 practices, but I seldom use them.
 The same goes for many other good shortcuts I could take and that I don't for lack of self-confidence, or laziness, or both.
 That being said, I'm gonna work harder and I'm gonna check, this time thoroughly, what I write.
 Taking into accounts everything (a11y issues, responsiveness, etc.) is probably a lot for me at this early stage, but I'm gonna do my best.
 Finally, I want to start a blog and share the hurdles and the satisfactions of this incredible journey.

+### Day 52: 2018 March 29, Tuesday

+**Today's Progress**: I rewrote parts of the code (created objets and optimized the readability) and delivered the Memory Game app.
+Then I went on with the SQL course.
+Finally, I watched a tutorial about OOP.

+**Thoughts:** More and more practice, there's no other way.
+May the Force be with me.